joaomelo/calystone/DEVELOPMENT.md

 No need to unit test every function and also no need to worry about the testing emcompassing inner structures.
 Tests should focus on verifying modules outcomes with none to litte mocking.
 Inner modules functions can change at will with side effecting multiple tests.

 [There is No Such Thing as a Unit Test](https://dev.to/awwsmm/there-is-no-such-thing-as-a-unit-test-50j3)

+## Do not use global stores

+Global store incentivise black holes modules that aim to solve many problems.This creates unintended dependencies.
+Expose every bit of state carefully by atomic exposure.